 Like to cook?
 Sign up for a fun meal prep night or help out in the kitchen for events.
 Like to read?
 Join a book group.
 Like to garden?
 Join in taking care of the gardens.
 Like to head out for an evening?
 Check out the women's events or God on Tap.
 Like to serve?
 Become a lector, chalice bearer, altar guild, choir member, outreach helper, office helper, etc, etc, There is something for every adult; whatever your interests, age or ability!

 We have had a busy couple of months, with our Meal Prep Night, a night out at Board and Brush and our February overnight Hygge retreat!

 The next Gathering will be a gardening workshop at Lilac Hill (formerly Engwall's Garden Center) in late May.
 Date TBA soon!

 All women of the parish are invited to attend our events designed for fun, relaxation, meeting new people and fitting into busy schedules.
 Come to a women's night out at a local establishment, engage in various artistic endeavors and retreats.

 GIFT- Growing in Faith Together

 GIFT is held monthly and provides an opportunity for people of all ages to explore God's love for them by sharing the gift of each other and the gift of faith.
 Individuals, couples, and families are encouraged to attend!
 Events are held 6:30-7:30pm.
-Next GIFT is on March 27 and will be a 150th Church Anniversary Church Search.
-Explore nooks and crannies of the church you have never seen before!
+GIFT Nights are finished for the school year and will resume in September!

 Gentle Yoga Mondays 1:00pm-1:45pm